pschraut/UnityScriptableObjectContainer/README.md

-Additionally to the tests in the Test Runner window, it adds various context menu items to create test assets, which is the reason why it's disabled by default,
-to avoid cluttering your project with things you most likely don't need.
+Additionally to the tests in the Test Runner window, it adds various context menu items to create test assets, which is the reason why it's disabled by default, to avoid cluttering your project with things you most likely don't need.

 # Context Menu integration

-The package adds a "ScriptableObject Containter" item to the assets context menu, which allows to create a new ScriptableObject Container asset.
+The package adds a "ScriptableObject Container" item to the assets context menu, which allows to create a new ScriptableObject Container asset.